-38. I was concerned that parents of the metropolitan school should be aware that they could give evidence or make submissions.
-On 16 November 2012, I wrote to Ms Jacqui Larkin, the chairperson of the school inviting her and other members of the Governing Council to make submissions.
+38. I was concerned that parents of the Largs Bay Primary School should be aware that they could give evidence or make submissions.
+On 16 November 2012, I wrote to Ms Jacqui Larkin, the chairperson of the Largs Bay Primary School inviting her and other members of the Governing Council to make submissions.
 I also asked her to inform parents that they may make submissions.
 A copy of my letter to Ms Larkin is Appendix I. Later, after Ms Larkin and other members of the Governing Council had given evidence, I again enlisted her assistance.
-She kindly arranged for a notice to be placed in the school newsletter published on 12 December 2012.
-Several parents responded to that invitation.
+She kindly arranged for the following notice to be placed in the school newsletter published on 12 December 2012.